JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Inferring star-formation history and host galaxy properties through SED fitting

 In our fiducial model, we define the 2 fixed time bins at early times, such that they sample 40\% of the age of the Universe (0.4 $\times$ t$_{univ}$).
 The youngest age bin is sampled in the analysis in the range [0,0.3 $\times$ (t$_{univ}$)], as well as the flexible age bins.
 We assume a \cite{Chabrier2003} initial mass function.
 We adopt the \cite{Kriek2013} dust law with $A_v$ and dust index as free parameters, with doubled attenuation around young ($<10^7$ yr old) stars following \cite{Wild2020,Suess2022a,Setton2023}.
 By marginalizing over nebular line and continuum emission in our modeling, we fit for the gas ionization parameter (logU).
 Finally, we also marginalize over both stellar and gas-phase metallicity (independent of each other).
 We use the \texttt{dynesty} dynamic nested sampling package \citep{Speagle2020} to sample the posterior distributions.

 The resulting models are shown in Fig.~\ref{fig:seds}.
-In these fits, the F160W data point is the most discrepant with the models.
+Where we report values for properties inferred from the SED model for which lensing magnification matters (e.g., M$_{*}$, SFR, but not sSFR or age), including in the annotations in Fig.~\ref{fig:seds}, we have corrected for the average magnification of the host galaxy.
+The HST-based lens models of \citet{sharon17} yield an average magnification of 12, with an uncertainty of about 20\%.
+In the fits presented here, the F160W data point is the most discrepant with the models.
 Since it is also the one where separation of AGN and host flux is likely to be the worst, we test models both with and without that photometric point.
 While the exact numbers change slightly, the results are qualitatively similar and all inferred physical quantities agree, within uncertainties, across the two models.
 For values published by \citet{cloonan25} (M$_{*}$, SFR, sSFR), the results are in agreement, within uncertainties.
-The SFR of SDSSJ2222+2745 lies at the low edge of the star forming main sequence.
+The SFR of \targetname\ lies at the low edge of the star forming main sequence.
 It is indeed still a star-forming galaxy, but it is still forming relatively few stars given its mass.

-While the spectra of the individual clumps in between images A and B are poorly constrained due to being detected in only the F444W and F150W filters, their F150W$-$F444W colors are consistent with that of the AGN host.
+While the spectra of the individual clumps in between images A and B that lie very near the critical curve (i.e., those seen in the bottom left inset of Fig.~\ref{fig:IDfigure} but not pictured or indicated in Fig.~\ref{fig:abcClumps}) are poorly constrained due to being detected in only the F444W and F150W filters, their F150W$-$F444W colors are consistent with that of the AGN host.
 If this is indicative of similar SFH, then a rough estimate of the stellar masses of those clumps is possible.
-Scaling the mass by the 5-6 magnitude difference in brightness (Fig.~\ref{fig:cmd}) and magnifications ranging from $\sim$100 to $\sim$1000 as predicted by the lens model of \citet{sharon17}, and an average host-galaxy magnification of $\sim$12 (\citealp{cloonan25}), the stellar mass of the clumps would be $\sim10^{6}-10^{7}M_{\odot}$, similar in mass to small dwarf galaxies in the local group or massive globular clusters like $\omega$ Centauri \citep{omegacenmass} (which may, themselves, form from the cores of accreted dwarf galaxies; \citealp{bekki03}).
+Scaling the mass by the 5-6 magnitude difference in brightness (Fig.~\ref{fig:cmd}) and magnifications ranging from $\sim$100 to $\sim$1000 as predicted by the lens model of \citet{sharon17}, and an average host-galaxy magnification of $\sim$12, the intrinsic (i.e., unlensed) stellar mass of the clumps would be $\sim10^{6}-10^{7}M_{\odot}$, similar in mass to small dwarf galaxies in the local group or massive globular clusters like $\omega$ Centauri \citep{omegacenmass} (which may, themselves, form from the cores of accreted dwarf galaxies; \citealp{bekki03}).
 Globular clusters being kicked out into the halo of a galaxy is expected to be a common feature of mergers based on simulations \citep{kruijssen12}, suggesting that the existence of these clumps, apparently in the halo of the host galaxy, are potentially another sign of recent merger activity.